What Can a Mother Do with Breast Milk after the Loss of a Baby?

 - Watch for signs of plugged milk ducts or mastitis (below).

-Some mothers experience breast engorgement, plugged milk ducts, and/or mastitis during their time making milk or during the weaning process.
+Some mothers experience breast engorgement, plugged milk ducts, and / or mastitis during their time making milk or during the weaning process.

 Breast engorgement is swelling of the breasts.
-This swelling can cause warmth, and tenderness or discomfort in the breasts, and make it hard for the milk to flow.
+This swelling can cause warmth, and tenderness or discomfort in the breasts, and can make it hard for the milk to flow.

 Ease engorgement by expressing milk before your breasts feel overly full.
 If you feel engorgement, express your milk by using a pump or your hands to do hand expression.
 Call your healthcare provider immediately if your symptoms worsen to include a hot, red, swollen, tender area in the breast with fever, chills, and flu-like symptoms.
 This could be mastitis.